The Color-Dual Fates of $F^3$, $R^3$, and $\mathcal{N}=4$ Supergravity: Double-copy consistency of

-We have scaled out mass-dimension using the $\tfth$ dimensionful coupling $\alpha'$, leaving all unconstrained ansatz parameters, $a_i$, dimensionless.
-We introduce the notation $\sigma_i$ to refer to the normalized scalar permutation invariants $\sigma_2 = (s^2+t^2+u^2)/8$ and $\sigma_3 = (s t u)/8$.
-Here the numerator is given in terms of six of the eight spanning color-dual four-point vector building blocks $n_s^{\mathcal{O}_i}$ of ~\cite{Carrasco:2019yyn,Carrasco:2021ptp}, with explicit definitions given in an ancillary machine-readable file.
-We have dropped any contributions that are pure generalized gauge and must cancel out in all physical amplitudes.
-The factors of $a_i$ are free numeric parameters unconstrained by the factorization of four-point to three-point amplitudes, and appear next to terms that go as $\mathcal{O}(\alpha'{}^i)$.
-If nothing in our analysis at higher points fixed the $a_i$ to take on any particular non-vanishing value we would not be forced to admit a tower of higher-derivative operators.
-On the contrary, however, requiring that color-dual five-point amplitudes factorize correctly, entirely fixes $a_{3}$, $a_{4,1}$, and $a_{4,2}$, and relates $a_{4,F^3}$ to $a_{3,\text{YM}}$.
+\ee We have scaled out mass-dimension using the $\tfth$ dimensionful coupling $\alpha'$, leaving all unconstrained ansatz parameters, $a_i$, dimensionless.
+We introduce scalar permutation invariants $\sigma_2 = (s^2+t^2+u^2)/8$ and $\sigma_3 = (s t u)/8$.
+Here the numerator is given in terms of six of the eight spanning color-dual vector building blocks $n_s^{\mathcal{O}_i}$ of ~\cite{Carrasco:2019yyn,Carrasco:2021ptp}, with explicit definitions given in an ancillary machine-readable file.
+The factors of $a_i$ are free numeric parameters unconstrained by the factorization of four-points.
+We will now see that imposing factorization constraints on the most general color-dual five-point amplitude entirely fixes $a_{3}$, $a_{4,1}$, and $a_{4,2}$, and relates $a_{4,F^3}$ to $a_{3,\text{YM}}$.

-Since we know there are only eight distinct color-dual gauge-invariant vector building blocks at four-points, the most efficient four-point ansatz to arrive at \eqn{eq:4pointnum} is small--exposing how powers of scalar permutation invariants can map the vector basis to span all relevant mass-dimensions.
-No such vector basis has yet been clarified at five-points.
-At five-points we must build an ansatz in terms of bare Lorentz invariants so as to identify the constraints from manifesting color-dual kinematics and factorization.

-At five-points there are up to 30 distinct Lorentz products to contend with, and like four-points, there is only one cubic topology to dress.
-To complete the calculation involves consideration of a 58,923 parameter ansatz spanning from order four in dot products for the Yang-Mills numerator to order eight for a mass-dimension $\alpha'^{\,4}$ above Yang-Mills.
-Imposing the duality between color and kinematics without consideration of factorization simply relates these parameters to each other, while setting some to vanish.
-Generalized unitarity then fixes the coefficients of monomials to appear in a double-copy consistent theory in terms of couplings introduced at lower multiplicity.
+As no spanning basis of color-dual vector building blocks is known yet at five-points, we consider a general ansatz expressed in all combinations of Lorentz invariants.
+Performing the calculation to the desired order in mass-dimension involves reduction of a 58,923 parameter ansatz spanning from order four in dot products, relevant to $\mathcal{O}(\alpha'^0)$, to order eight at mass-dimension $\mathcal{O}(\alpha'^{\,4})$ above Yang-Mills.
+Unsurprisingly reaching this order via vector ansatze is a computational task comparable to nontrivial multi-loop calculations only recently within reach~\cite{Dixon:2022rse}.